 5. Add in the molasses.
 Mix until the molasses is combined with the other ingredients.

 6. With the mixer on low, slowly add the flour mixture.
 Add in a little at a time until all of the flour is mixed in.

-7. Form the dough into Tablespoon sized balls.
-Roll the dough in white sugar.
+7. Form the dough into tablespoon sized balls.
+Roll the dough in the granulated sugar.